Maddy1299/Maddy1299/README.md

-- 👋 Hi, I’m @Maddy1299
+- 👋 Hi, I’m Arun Madhavan
-- 👀 I’m interested in UX,Marketing and Product
+- 👀 I’m interested in UX, Marketing and Product
 - 🌱 I’m currently learning Data Analytics
 - 💞️ I’m looking to collaborate on UX and Marketing
 - 📫 How to reach me https://www.linkedin.com/in/arun-madhavan-72b24314a/